-Beginning June 29, 2020, an additional step may be required for shipments (excluding document only shipments) to China, Russia, or Venezuela, regardless of whether you use eShip@Penn or ship directly through one of the major carriers, and regardless of the value of the shipment.
+Beginning June 29, 2020, an additional step may be required for shipments (excluding document only shipments) to China, Hong Kong, Russia, or Venezuela, regardless of whether you use eShip@Penn or ship directly through one of the major carriers, and regardless of the value of the shipment.

 Depending on what is being shipped, Electronic Export Information (EEI) filing in the Automated Export System may be required to obtain an ITN (Internal Transaction Number) prior to shipment.
 To avoid significant delays, please gather the following information for each item in your package before attempting any shipment to these destinations: